marcocastellani/supplerPortal/docs/implementation/active-plans/us-b1-014-template-activation.md

 - **Validation Success**: 400 Bad Request with "Template must have at least one question" proves our validation works perfectly!
 - **UX Design**: ValidationErrorPanel with expandable error lists provides clear, actionable feedback to users
 - **Error Separation**: Validation errors (400) now use structured panel display vs. generic errors use snackbar
-- **🚨 CRITICAL DISCOVERY & FIX**: Questions were not being saved due to missing fields in SaveDraftRequest and incomplete API workflow - Fixed by ensuring questions are sent in saveDraft calls and saved after template creation
+- **🚨 CRITICAL DISCOVERY & FIX**: Questions were not being saved due to:
+  1. Missing fields in SaveDraftRequest and incomplete API workflow
+  2. Property name mismatch between frontend and backend DTOs (title→text, questionType→type, etc.)
+  3. Temporary IDs causing backend validation failures
+  - Fixed by proper property mapping, sending undefined for new items, and complete API workflow